strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 #### 2. Log in to your server as the default `ubuntu` user:

 ::: tip
-In the future, each time you log into your `EC2` server, you will need to add the path to the .pem file and add the IP address for your EC2 instance, e.g. `ssh -i ~/.ssh/ec2-strapi-key-pair.pem ubuntu@34.182.83.134`.
+In the future, each time you log into your `EC2` server, you will need to add the path to the .pem file and add the IP address for your EC2 instance at the end, e.g. `ssh -i ~/.ssh/ec2-strapi-key-pair.pem ubuntu@34.182.83.134`.
 :::

 ```bash